eduzrh/AdaCoAgentEA/README.md

 ## 🏗 Architecture

-(The complete architectural diagrams and interaction details are presented in Section III of the paper (currently under peer review).
-The schematic illustrations will be promptly updated upon manuscript acceptance.)
+(The complete architectural diagrams and interaction details are presented in Section III of the paper.)

 ## 📺 Demo Video
 [Official Demo Video1](https://pan.baidu.com/s/12RSVKPTBCdaNXJrI2mLxWA?pwd=64rk)